 As part of its academic economic research, the Ifo Institute is deeply committed to training highly qualified junior researchers.
-It works closely with the LMU (University of Munich) in the field of doctoral level training.
+It works closely with the University of Munich (LMU) in the field of doctoral level training.
 The supervisors of the doctorates are department heads at an ifo center, who are also professors at the Faculty of Economics of the Ludwig Maximilian University (LMU) in Munich.
 Doctoral students benefit twice: they attend the courses of the Graduate Program at the Munich Graduate School of Economics (MGSE) and take part in the regular lunchtime seminars of the Center for Economic Studies (CES) and the ifo Institute.

 - The ifo Institute specifically promotes the development of econometric fundamentals among its doctoral students.
 They attend courses on this topic at the university and make use of special continuing education courses offered by the ifo Institute, which also include intensive seminars with internationally recognized econometricians.

 - Doctoral students are allowed to present their research results internationally.
 Under the guidance of experienced scientists of the CESifo Group, they apply for lectures at international scientific conferences and achieve successful publications in recognized peer-reviewed journals.